Benedict Cumberbatch: Birth, family and schooling

-Benedict Timothy Carlton Cumberbatch was born on 19 July 1976 at Queen Charlotte's Hospital in the London district of Hammersmith, to actors Timothy Carlton and Wanda Ventham.
+Benedict Timothy Carlton Cumberbatch was born on 19 July 1976 at Queen Charlotte's Hospital (now Queen Charlotte's and Chelsea Hospital) in the London district of Hammersmith, to actors Timothy Carlton and Wanda Ventham.
 He grew up in the borough of Kensington and Chelsea.
 He has a half-sister, Tracy Peacock, from his mother's first marriage.

 Cumberbatch attended boarding schools from the age of eight, attending Brambletye, a prep school near East Grinstead, West Sussex.
 He undertook secondary schooling as an arts scholar at Harrow School.
 He was a member of the Rattigan Society, Harrow's principal club for the dramatic arts, which was named after Old Harrovian and playwright Sir Terence Rattigan.
 He was involved in numerous Shakespearean works at school and made his acting debut as Titania, Queen of the Fairies, in A Midsummer Night's Dream when he was 12.
 His first leading role was as Eliza Doolittle in Bernard Shaw's Pygmalion, in a production by the Head of Classics, James Morwood, who observed that Cumberbatch "acted everyone else off the stage".
 Cumberbatch's drama teacher, Martin Tyrell, called him "the best schoolboy actor" he had ever worked with.
 Despite his abilities, Cumberbatch's drama teacher at Harrow warned him against a career in acting, calling it a "tough business".